michhar/michhar.github.io/mkdocs_proj/docs/data-science-story-part1.md

 > Tip:  Pick a language like R or Python and plan to create some training material on something analytical for work or fun

 All of this certainly required experience in a new language, Python, adopted by the data science community along with R as the go-to programming language for its intuitive syntax, readability, and existing math libraries, among other reasons.
 I had been dabbling in Python for a few years, doing basic math and web programming.
 I really grokked Python, however, after I had **created a Python course of my own** (find it [here](https://notebooks.azure.com/rheartpython/libraries/PythonDS101)) — see a theme here? :)

-In Part 2, I will expand on diving into ML and more tidbits on learning data science.